A solution of the generalised quantum Stein's lemma: Abstract

 \section{Abstract}

 We solve the generalised quantum Stein's lemma, proving that the Stein exponent associated with entanglement testing, namely, the quantum hypothesis testing task of distinguishing between $n$ copies of an entangled state $\rho_{AB}$ and a generic separable state $\sigma_{A^n:B^n}$, equals the regularised relative entropy of entanglement.
-Not only does this determine the ultimate performance of entanglement testing, but it also establishes the reversibility of the theory of entanglement manipulation under asymptotically non-entangling operations, with the regularised relative entropy of entanglement governing the asymptotic transformation rate between any two quantum states.
+Not only does this determine the ultimate performance of entanglement testing, but it also establishes the reversibility of all quantum resource theories under asymptotically resource non-generating operations, with the regularised relative entropy of resource governing the asymptotic transformation rate between any two quantum states.
+As a by-product, we prove that the same Stein exponent can also be achieved when the null hypothesis is only approximately i.i.d., in the sense that it can be modelled by an `almost power state'.
 To solve the problem we introduce two techniques.
 The first is a procedure that we call `blurring', which, informally, transforms a permutationally symmetric state by making it more evenly spread across nearby type classes.
-In the fully classical case, blurring alone suffices to prove the generalised Stein's lemma.
-To solve the quantum problem, however, it does not seem to suffice.
+Blurring alone suffices to prove the generalised Stein's lemma in the fully classical case, but not in the quantum case.
 Our second technical innovation, therefore, is to perform a second quantisation step to lift the problem to an infinite-dimensional bosonic quantum system; we then solve it there by using techniques from continuous-variable quantum information.
 Rather remarkably, the second-quantised action of the blurring map corresponds to a pure loss channel.
 A careful examination of this second quantisation step is the core of our quantum solution.